pyconau/2018.pycon-au.org/_pages/cfp-guidelines.md

 title: CFP Guidelines
 snake: rainbow
 sponsors: true
+permalink: /cfp-guidelines/
 ---

 <hr>

-**Our Call for Presentations (CFP) has now closed.
-We expect to have let everyone know the status of their submissions by June 17 2018**
+<span class="abstract">Our Call for Presentations (CFP) has now closed.
+We expect to have let everyone know the status of their submissions by June 17 2018</span>
 <hr>

 This page details our CFP review and selection process, as well as guidelines about how to write an anonymous proposal.